pyrsmk/Metrogen/README.md

 Metrogen 2.0.0
 ==============

-Formerly know as Myriade, Metrogen is a tiny library aiming to automatically create metadata, ready to integrate, for a metro-style gallery (as we can see since Windows 8).
+Metrogen is a tiny library aiming to automatically create metadata, ready to integrate, for a metro style gallery (as we can see in Windows 8).
 The position/dimensions of each place in the gallery is randomized.

-This library is part of Myriade 2 project (link coming soon).
+This library is part of the Myriade 2 project (link coming soon).

 Install
 -------